PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How to Renew Boat Registration Online Indiana?

-1. Visit myBMV.com approximately 30 days before expiration
+1. Visit myBMV.com approximately 30 days before your registration expires

-5. Print temporary registration (valid for 21 days while decals arrive by mail)
+5. Print your temporary registration certificate valid for 21 days while new decals arrive by mail

-Pro tip: Screenshot your temporary registration.
-Cell service is spotty on many Indiana waterways, and conservation officers need to see proof of current registration.
+I strongly recommend taking a screenshot of your temporary registration.
+Cell service is unreliable on many Indiana waterways, and conservation officers need immediate proof of current registration.
+Keep a printed copy in a waterproof bag with your other kayak documents.

 Indiana Boat Registration Number Placement

-• Location: Both sides of the bow (forward half)
+• Location: Both sides of the bow (forward half of the vessel)

 • Size: Block letters at least 3 inches high

-• Color: Must contrast sharply with hull color
+• Color: Must contrast sharply with your hull color for visibility

-• Decals: Current year decal within 3 inches of registration number
+• Decals: Current year validation decal must be placed within 3 inches of the registration number

 The Lake Permit Requirement Nobody Talks About